-This content was written by Fairtrade America; it was not written by and does not necessarily reflect the views of Mother Jones’ editorial staff.
+This content was written by Fairtrade America, and paid for by Fairtrade America; it was not written by and does not necessarily reflect the views of Mother Jones' editorial staff.
 See our advertising guidelines to learn more.

 Around the world, farmers who grow coffee, cocoa, bananas, and other everyday supplies are grappling with extreme weather and escalating conditions intensified by climate change.
 And these farmers tend to suffer the most, facing reduced harvests with few fallbacks for funding, training, and resources.
 Upgrading and investing in new technologies is virtually impossible when farmers don’t get a fair deal and ample return on their crops, let alone having basic human needs met like access to clean water, sanitation, and food.
 Which is why the Fairtrade International system is mobilizing to support them.

 The mission of Fairtrade International and its US headquarters, Fairtrade America, is to protect and promote the rights of farmers producing the raw ingredients and materials we rely on every day by partnering with brands to ethically source and fairly compensate farmers for their crops.
 One of the simplest and most effective actions people can take toward that goal is choosing Fairtrade certified products.
 Fairtrade’s new Product Finder is an easy tool to help.